Inceptionize/inceptionize/README.md

 ### Using external libraries

 For visualising the agenda, we used [Big Calendar](https://github.com/jquense/react-big-calendar) library.
 For tooltips on inception activities, we used [React Tooltip](https://wwayne.github.io/react-tooltip/) library.

+### Using git mob

+The members of this project are using [git mob](https://www.npmjs.com/package/git-mob) to co-author commit messages.